thejaminator/malaria_sub/README.md

 # Malaria Submission

-See the PDF [file.pdf](Artificial-Intelligence-Offers-a-Better-Way-to-Diagnose-Malaria.pdf) for the report
+See the [pdf](Artificial-Intelligence-Offers-a-Better-Way-to-Diagnose-Malaria.pdf) for the report

 ## 1. data_prep.R